Art Tatum: Personality and habits

 Tatum was independent-minded and generous with his time and money.
 Not wanting to be restricted by Musicians' Union rules, he avoided joining for as long as he could.
 He also disliked having attention drawn to his blindness: he did not want to be physically led and so planned his independent walk to the piano in clubs if possible.

+According to drummer Bill Douglass, Tatum routinely carried large amounts of cash and favored newly minted five-dollar bills.
+To maintain his independence despite his blindness, Tatum organized his currency across different pockets so he could pay without assistance.
+Douglass noted that Tatum preferred fresh banknotes because the textured embossing allowed him to identify denominations by touch.

 People who met Tatum consistently "describe him as totally lacking in arrogance or ostentation" and as gentlemanly.
 He avoided discussing his personal life and history in interviews and conversation with acquaintances.
 Although marijuana use was common among musicians during his lifetime, Tatum was not linked to the use of illegal drugs.

 After hours and repertoire

-Tatum was said to be more spontaneous and creative in free-form nocturnal sessions than in his scheduled performances.
-Whereas in a professional setting he would often give audiences what they wanted – performances of songs that were similar to his recorded versions – but decline to play encores, in after-hours sessions with friends he would play the blues, improvise for long periods on the same sequence of chords, and move even further away from a composition's melody.
+Tatum was reputedly more spontaneous and creative in free-form nocturnal sessions than in his scheduled performances.
+In a professional setting, he typically catered to the audience by playing songs similar to his recorded versions, often declining encores.
+In after-hours sessions with friends, by contrast, his playing was less confined: he would play the blues, improvise extensively on the same chord sequences, and move further away from the original melody.
 Tatum also sometimes sang the blues in such settings, accompanying himself on piano.
-Composer and historian Gunther Schuller describes "a night-weary, sleepy, slurry voice, of lost love and sexual innuendos which would have shocked (and repelled) those 'fans' who admired Tatum for his musical discipline and 'classical' [piano] propriety".
+Composer and historian Gunther Schuller described "a night-weary, sleepy, slurry voice, of lost love and sexual innuendos which would have shocked (and repelled) those 'fans' who admired Tatum for his musical discipline and 'classical' [piano] propriety".

 In after-hours performances, Tatum's repertoire was much wider than in professional appearances, at which his staples were American popular songs.
 During his career, he also played his own arrangements of a few classical piano pieces, including Dvořák's Humoresque and Massenet's "Élégie", and recorded around a dozen blues pieces.
 Over time, he added to his repertoire – by the late 1940s, most of the new pieces were medium-tempo ballads but also included compositions that presented him with harmonic challenges, such as the simplicity of "Caravan" and complexity of "Have You Met Miss Jones?"
 He did not add to the classical pieces he had used earlier.